webzf/ztronics/_posts/2026-08-19-bma400-esp32-tutorial-wiring-code-arduino-guide.md

 - Orientation
 - Motion status

-Our [ESP32 OLED Tutorial](/esp32-oled-tutorial-wiring-code-display-guide/) explains how to connect an SSD1306 OLED to the ESP32 and display sensor data.
+Our [ESP32 OLED Tutorial]({{ '/esp32-oled-tutorial-wiring-code-display-guide/' | relative_url }}) explains how to connect an SSD1306 OLED to an ESP32 using I2C.

+## BMA400 Project Ideas

+Once the basic sensor is working, there are several directions you can take the project.

+### Beginner Projects

+- BMA400 tilt indicator
+- ESP32 motion monitor
+- OLED acceleration display
+- Simple orientation detector

+### Intermediate Projects

+- Tap-controlled ESP32 interface
+- Motion-triggered IoT device
+- Step counter
+- Activity monitor
+- Orientation-controlled robot

+### Advanced Projects

+- Wake-on-motion system
+- ESP32 deep-sleep sensor
+- Low-power wearable
+- Interrupt-driven motion detector
+- Battery-powered security sensor

+These projects can be developed from the same basic I2C connection used in this tutorial.

 ## Related Embedded Nerd Tutorials

 The BMA400 fits naturally into the Embedded Nerd sensor and ESP32 content cluster.

-If you are comparing motion sensors, our [MPU6050 Arduino Guide](/mpu6050-arduino-guide/) provides a useful reference for a sensor that combines an accelerometer and gyroscope.

-The BMA400 and MPU6050 solve different problems, so the right choice depends on whether your project needs a gyroscope or prioritizes low-power acceleration sensing.

-The [ESP32 OLED Tutorial](/esp32-oled-tutorial-wiring-code-display-guide/) is also useful if you want to display BMA400 measurements on a small screen.
+### MPU6050 Arduino Guide

+Our [MPU6050 Arduino Guide]({{ '/mpu6050-arduino-guide/' | relative_url }}) covers another popular motion sensor and is useful when deciding whether your project needs a gyroscope.

+### MPU6050 Calibration

+The [MPU6050 Calibration Guide]({{ '/mpu6050-calibration-guide/' | relative_url }}) explains sensor offsets and calibration concepts that are useful when working with inertial sensors.

+### I2C Scanner

+The [I2C Scanner Tutorial]({{ '/i2c-scanner-tutorial-arduino-esp32/' | relative_url }}) is useful when troubleshooting BMA400 communication or working with multiple I2C devices.

+### ESP32 OLED

+The [ESP32 OLED Tutorial]({{ '/esp32-oled-tutorial-wiring-code-display-guide/' | relative_url }}) shows how to use an SSD1306 OLED with the ESP32 and is a natural companion for displaying BMA400 measurements.

 ## Frequently Asked Questions

 ### What is the BMA400?

 The BMA400 is a low-power 3-axis digital accelerometer from Bosch Sensortec.
-It supports selectable acceleration ranges up to ±16 g and includes hardware features for motion, orientation, tap and activity detection.
+It provides 12-bit acceleration measurements and supports selectable ranges from ±2 g to ±16 g.

 ### Can the BMA400 work with an ESP32?

 Yes.
-The BMA400 supports I2C and SPI, and an ESP32 can communicate with it using either interface.
-I2C is the simplest option for a beginner project.
+The BMA400 supports I2C and SPI, making it compatible with ESP32 projects.
+I2C is the simplest interface for a basic tutorial.

 ### What is the BMA400 I2C address?

 The BMA400 supports two I2C addresses: `0x14` and `0x15`.

-The address used depends on the hardware configuration of the breakout board.
+The address used depends on the configuration of the breakout board.

 ### Does the BMA400 have a gyroscope?

+No.

-No. The BMA400 is an accelerometer.
+The BMA400 is a 3-axis accelerometer.

-If your project requires gyroscope measurements, you need an IMU such as the MPU6050 or another sensor that includes a gyroscope.
+If your project needs both acceleration and angular velocity, an IMU such as the MPU6050 may be more appropriate.

 ### Is the BMA400 better than the MPU6050?